The 2018-19 fellowship application is now closed. The 2019-20 application will be available in late August 2018.

 Frequently Asked Questions

-Click here for more information about the application, the placement process, or the fellowship experience.
+Click here for more information about the application, the placement process, and the fellowship experience.

 How To Apply

-For details about information sessions, office hours, and tips and advice for becoming a Princeton in Africa Fellow, click here.
+For details about information sessions, office hours, reports from former Fellows and the application timeline, click here.